How Universities Are Expanding 3D Printing Innovation

-From printing small geological structures for geology classes to spacesuit production for Mars exploration, the technology becomes one of the most exciting to follow, as people constantly find new uses for it.
-In this post, you’ll find how people are using 3D printing with five major use cases.
+From printing small geological structures for geology classes to spacesuit production for Mars exploration, 3D printing becomes one of the most exciting technologies of 2021 you can follow, as people constantly find new uses for it.
+In this post, you’ll find how people are using this technology with five major use cases.

 So, here we present several ways in which universities are in a leading position in the world when it comes to 3D printing innovation.

 The researchers at Iowa State University have come up with a creative solution to teach geology - 3D terrain models.
 According to the university’s website, they were looking for a solution to visualize various geological forms that are often hard to describe in words.

 Now, the students can print 3D plastic terrain models of any place on the planet, be it the Grand Canyon or the floor of the Pacific ocean.
 They use them in geology classes, which is a more powerful experience than studying a map or an image on a screen.